mvsouza/mvsouza.github.io/_posts/en/2014-11-08-yeoman-jumpstart.md

 	</video>
 </p>

-It has already set of generators, that cover a good variety of modern webapp projects.
+It has already set of generators, that cover a good variety of solutions.
 Each one requires some usual tasks for its purpose, like automated tests, build, watch (livereload), and in common projects dependencies, as AngularJS, Bootstrap.

 In order to cover these needs, it may generate bower and npm package references and Grunt or Gult files for running tasks.